 It has some charm, sure, but it feels a bit stodgy.
 This room below is painted the same colour, BM Navajo White, a complex cream which, looks completely current.

 If this room was painted a whiter white based on current trend pressure, it wouldn’t look as good.
 It’s perfect with the Spanish style of this house.
 It’s the styling that tells us it’s current with black and white photography and a textured black rug.
-Styling and context is what makes the colour look right.
+Styling and context are what make the colour look right.

 Pink beige is too often used in the wrong context as a default “warm neutral”, but that doesn’t mean it can’t be pretty in the right setting.

 Here’s BM Natural Linen which does appear to match the pink beige bedding, but both the bedding and the paint look like they were chosen as a “safe” neutral below.

 By the way, you may have noticed that the world is now full of gray versions of this bedroom.

 Looking at this room (above), you might file Natural Linen in your “never” pile, even if it does match your fabric perfectly.
 Which would be a shame because Natural Linen can be a perfectly pretty paint colour in a well decorated room (below).

 BM Grant Beige is a shade deeper than any green beige we’ve been specifying for interiors lately, but it’s still a perfectly good colour in the right context.
 Here it is looking less than awesome trying to hang out with pink and purple undertones (below).
 It’s easy to see how based on this room. someone might pronounce Grant Beige to be “dirty” and “way too green”.

 But here it is looking classy and lovely in a pretty foyer (below).